 This post may contain affiliate links.

 One of Germany’s most famous spa towns, Wiesbaden is known for its mineral springs and thermal baths.
-Here are the best places to spa, swim or soak, whether you’re here for a spa vacation or just for a day.
+Here are the best places to spa, swim or soak.

 Where are the Best Wiesbaden Spas?

 Striding past the chic shops, cozy cafes and an inexplicably high number of beauty salons on the pedestrian streets in Wiesbaden, an elegant city near Frankfurt, I get it.
 This is a wealthy place.
 (And people must really like getting their hair done.)
-But right now that’s irrelevant to me.
+But right now that’s irrelevant.

 I’m on a quest to find the best Wiesbaden spas and hot springs, also known as thermes.
 Right now my target is the Kaiser-Friedrich-Therme, a Roman-Irish bathhouse that dates back to 1913.